akramab/ping-pong/README.md

-This program will accept incoming TCP request, read the sender address (will always point to localhost / 127.0.0.1 with randomized port number if you do it locally), read the request content, and will reply back to the sender with the same content that the sender has.
+This program will accept incoming TCP request, read the sender address (will always point to localhost / 127.0.0.1 with randomized port number if you do it locally), read the request content, and will reply back to the sender with the same content that the sender send.

 # How to run
 1. Clone this repository